Pregnancy is an amazing ride, but the morning sickness that often comes with it? Not so fabulous.

 Certain scents will turn your tummy.
 Morning sickness is often smell-associated, estrogen is the hormone that's responsible for the sense of smell, and if you're a high estrogen hormone person -- like when you're pregnant -- you have the radar nose of pregnancy.
 Ugly smells, smells you can't get away from, and potent smells will make you nauseous.
 When you can't open a window or walk away, try sniffing fresh scents.
 Carry a bottle of lemon extract or a sprig of fresh rosemary in your bag.

 Being vocal about your feelings to those around you can help alleviate morning sickness misery.
-Your hubs probably doesn't know that his scented soap makes you queasy, so tell him and let him know what little changes he can make to help you feel better.
-And when your mood improves, he'll feel better too.
+Your partner probably doesn't know that his scented soap makes you queasy, so tell them and let them know what little changes they can make to help you feel better.
+And when your mood improves, they'll feel better too!